iLert/docs/getting-started/phone-numbers/README.md

 ## Phone call numbers <a href="#voice-alerts" id="voice-alerts"></a>

-The number that iLert uses to send voice notifications depends on the target country:
+The number that ilert uses to send voice notifications depends on the target country:

 | Country           | Number                                                                                                                                                                                                                       | Description                                                    |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------- |